algogrit/presentation-go-fundamentals/slides.md

 ---
 class: center, middle

-## What to do when something does wrong?
+## What to do when something goes wrong?

 ---
 class: center, middle